tuneinsight/lattigo/multiparty/README.md

 under the _ideal secret-key_ to being encrypted under the receiver's secret-key.
 There are two instantiations of the Collective Key-Switching protocol:
 - Collective Key-Switching (KeySwitch), implemented as the `multiparty.KeySwitchProtocol`
-  interface: it enables the parties to switch from their _ideal secret-key_ _s_ to another _ideal secret-key_ _s'_ when s' is collectively known by the parties.
-In the case where _s' = 0_, this is equivalent to a collective decryption protocol that can be used when the receiver is one of the input-parties.
+  interface: it enables the parties to switch from their _ideal secret-key_ $s$ to another _ideal secret-key_ $s'$ when $s'$ is collectively known by the parties.
+In the case where
+  $s' = 0$, this is equivalent to a collective decryption protocol that can be used when the receiver is one of the input-parties.
-- Collective Public-Key Switching (PublicKeySwitch), implemented as the `multiparty.PublicKeySwitchProtocol` interface, enables parties to switch from their _ideal secret-key_ _s_ to an arbitrary key _s'_ when provided with a public encryption-key for _s'_.
+- Collective Public-Key Switching (PublicKeySwitch), implemented as the `multiparty.PublicKeySwitchProtocol` interface, enables parties to switch from their _ideal secret-key_ $s$ to an arbitrary key $s'$ when provided with a public encryption-key for $s'$.
 Hence, this enables key-switching to a secret-key that is not known to the input parties, which enables external receivers.

 While both protocol variants have slightly different local operations, their steps are the